Is A Rose A Prokaryote Or Eukaryote

 Shape and Structure

-The intricate shape and structure of rose petals are determined by the arrangement and differentiation of eukaryotic cells within the petals.
+The detailed shape and structure of rose petals are determined by the arrangement and differentiation of eukaryotic cells within the petals.
 The cell wall provides rigidity and support, while the arrangement of cells determines the overall shape and texture of the petals.

 Rose Cultivation and the Importance of Cellular Biology